 - taken the "Basic Techniques in Computer Graphics" lecture if you are a bachelor student

 - extensive knowledge in computer graphics if you are a master student

 or an equivalent qualification.
 After a one-month evaluation period you will submit a short research proposal which summarizes the general subject and detailed goals of the thesis.
 Based on this proposal the thesis will be registered officially.
 During the following six (four, for a bachelor thesis) months you will work on the various programming tasks, literature search, data acquisition and so on as required by your project.
 If necessary, you can use the special equipment available at the graphics lab, including a 3D scanner, stereo projection wall, a robot arm, a 3D printer, high quality video and still cameras and other devices.

 Of course, during your thesis project there will always be a research assistant available who supports you and supervises the progress of the project and who can be asked for help if difficulties arise.
-Finally the thesis is finished by writing an approx. 80 to 100 page report (less for a bachelor thesis), giving a concluding talk about the project and the results, and by providing a CD or DVD with full documentation of the programs and other resources that have been created during the project.
+Finally the thesis is finished by writing a report, giving a concluding talk about the project and the results, and by providing an archive with full documentation of the programs and other resources that have been created during the project.

 Please contact us via firstname.lastname@example.org for more information.